 In most cases, the problem is caused by a minor error, and you will be able to replace the greyed-out Apple ID in the app with a valid one.
 It’s simply a matter of deciding on the finest strategy for your particular situation.

 8 Ways How to Fix Apple ID Greyed Out in Settings?

 Check the Apple System Status Page

-Your Apple ID issue may be resolved by restarting your device.
 Here’s how to reboot your device.

 - iPhone X, 11 or later, and Face ID iPad models: Press and hold the side and volume up (or) down buttons simultaneously until the power off slider appears.
 Then, move the slider.
 Wait one minute, then press and hold the side button until you see the Apple logo.

-- Other iPhone, iPad, and iPod touch models: Press and hold the top or side button until the power off slider appears, then drag it.
+- Older iPhone, iPad, and iPod touch models: Press and hold the top or side button until the power off slider appears, then drag it.
 Please wait one minute.
 Then, press and hold the side or top button until the Apple logo appears.